extremenetworks/ipfabric-docs/docs/source/_includes/solutions/essentials/apply_acl.rst

 apply_acl
 ~~~~~~~~~

-**Description**: Apply an ACL to a physical port, port channel, VE or management interface.
+**Description**: This apply an ACL to a physical port, port channel, VE or management interface.

 .. table::

    ================================  ======================================================================
    Parameter                         Description
    ================================  ======================================================================
-   **mgmt_ip**                       Management IP address of the target device
+   **mgmt_ip**                       The management IP address of the target device.

                                      Type: ``string``
-   *username*                        Login user name to connect to the device
+   *username*                        The login user name to connect to the device.

                                      Type: ``string``
-   *password*                        Login password to connect to the device
+   *password*                        The login password to connect to the device.

                                      Type: ``string``
-   **intf_type**                     Interface type, can be a physical port, port channel, VE or management interface required-by:- [All] accepted-by:- [SLX, NOS, MLX]
+   **intf_type**                     The interface type, can be a physical port, port channel, VE or management interface. required-by:- [All] accepted-by:- [SLX, NOS, MLX]

                                      Choose from: